Welcome to the parent/carer section of our website, We hope you find the information useful.

 At North View Academy we recognise the importance of being in school, on time, every day.

 The national average expected for children is 96%.

 Did you know that an attendance percentage of 90% is equivalent to missing 19 school days a year?

 If your child is not in school regularly they will miss out on fundamental learning in the classroom.
 This is extremely difficult to catch up on and affects all aspects of their future education, as well as forming bad habits.

 As part of our on-going support system for children and their families you will receive regular updates on your child’s attendance with a strong focus on how it affects their learning.

-Please see the document here for Guidance on Infection Control from the Public Health agency.
+Please find the document for Guidance on Infection Control from the Public Health agency here.
 If your child has an infectious illness you can see how long they recommend you keep them off school e.g. Chicken Pox.